kvbalib/react-native-use-in-view/README.md

 # react-native-use-in-view

-A TypeScript-based, lightweight and easy-to-use React Native component for scroll-based functionalities.
-This library, designed for integration with React Native projects, provides a powerful ScrollView observer for tracking scroll events and element visibility.
+A TypeScript-based, lightweight, and easy-to-use React Native library for scroll-based functionalities.
+This library provides powerful observers for `ScrollView` and `FlatList`, enabling tracking of scroll events and element visibility within scrollable views.
+Designed for seamless integration with React Native projects, it offers enhanced accuracy and flexibility.

-For the moment, the observers only support Y (vertical) axis tracking.

 ## Installation

+Install the library using your preferred package manager:

 ```bash
 npm install react-native-use-in-view